 It resulted in that group ‘enrolling’ themselves at the emerging, self-organised Toru Education ‘University of Life, as the first cohort of ‘life long learning, self-responsible adults, supporting each other on their authentic and courageous unfolding journey called life!!
 Watch the space as this is a whole other story!
 Permaculture approach to landscaping your life!!

 In the morning of our last day we planted a tree for Waiohanga.
 2 year old Georgia was deeply involved!
 No wonder!!
 We learnt about sustainable living as a way “to meet the needs of the present without compromising future generations to meeting their needs.
-Yes, Georgia and all your buddies of the future, we are trying!!
+Yes, two year old Georgia and all your buddies of the future, we are trying!!

 And then it was time to say good bye: “So long, Farewell, Auf Wiedersehen, Au Revoir, Adios, Tschau and “Haere Ra”…..